First steps#

 Layer selection#

-If you have multiple image layers open, you can choose which one you want to segment.
-You can also choose a labels layer to use for annotations.
-If you don’t yet have a labls layer, you can just click on Add annotations/segmentation layer
+If you have multiple image layers open, you can choose the layer you want to use for training and segmentation.
+You should also choose a layer of the type labels to use for annotations.
+If you don’t yet have a labels layer, you can just click on Add annotation layer

 .
 Then using the labels tools (on the left of the viewer), you can pick the label

 to use for drawing.
-Each label will correspond to a given type of structure you want to segment.
-If you just want to detect one type of object, you will need two labels: one for background (e.g. 1) and one for objects (2).
+In this example, each label will correspond to a given type of structure you want to segment.
+If you just want to detect one type of object, you will need two labels: one for background (typically 1) and one for objects (2).
 With the pen tool, you can then create annotations for training:

 Train and segment#